 If you're looking to get your engine rebuilt, places like Indy Speciality can do it for around $2,500, assuming that you trade in your own core.
 Of course, this can be expensive, so if you're looking to save some money, you can rebuild your engine yourself.

-Whatever oil you use, your Mid-Size Ranger engine still might need to be rebuilt and have parts replaced.
-Places like Indy Speciality can do it for around $2,500 -- provided that you trade in your own core.
-But if you want to save some dollars, it is possible to rebuild your Mid-Size Polaris Ranger engine yourself.
-The crank and bearings will set you back $650-$700 and the jug pistons/rings go for around $250.
-It’ll take less than an hour to have the motor out of your machine and on a bench.
-You can get the service manual from your local dealer which has step-by-step instructions as well as every torque specification and other specs you'll need -- but don't forget the valve guides as well.
+To rebuild your engine, you will need to purchase some parts.
+The crank and bearings will set you back $650-$700, while the jug pistons/rings go for around $250.
+With the right tools and some knowledge, you can have the motor out of your machine and on a bench in less than an hour.
+You can get the service manual from your local dealer, which has step-by-step instructions as well as every torque specification and other specs you'll need.
+However, don't forget the valve guides as well.

-Like engine rebuilds, bore kits are also popular engine mods to up the HP of your Mid-Size Ranger.
+If you're looking to increase the horsepower of your Mid-Size Ranger, bore kits are also a popular engine mod.
 Companies like Alba and Millennium Tech Kit offer 602cc bore kits with claims of up to 25% horsepower increases.
-Many riders feel like bore kits are a waste of money, where a cam swap and ECM flash can give comparable results.
-But even a gain of only 4 horsepower is nearly a 10% gain, which is hardly unnoticeable.
-So if you need an engine rebuild anyway, it might be worth the extra cash to get the big bore on your Mid-Size engine.
+Some riders feel that bore kits are a waste of money, but a cam swap and ECM flash can give comparable results.
+Even a gain of only 4 horsepower is nearly a 10% gain, which is hardly unnoticeable.
+So, if you need an engine rebuild anyway, it might be worth the extra cash to get the big bore on your Mid-Size engine.